-In addition to the 32 CCDs making up the science array, OmegaCAM also contains four auxiliary CCDs around the edges of the field.
-Two of these are used for autoguiding, so that both field position
+In addition to the 32 CCDs making up the science array, OmegaCAM also contains four auxiliary

 Figure 2: Optical layout and selected light paths through the VST.
-The configuration with the twolens corrector is shown.
+The configuration with the two-lens corrector is shown.
 The bottom panel shows a zoom onto the corrector optics: the incoming light passes through two spherical lenses, a planar filter, and the spherical dewar entrance window before reaching the CCDs on the right.
 Scales are in mm.